Galina-Makarchuk/Galina-Makarchuk/README.md

 Hello, this is Galina Makarchuk speaking.

-I am a graduate from the TripleTen Data Analytics Bootcamp with rich experience in data-based projects, from exploratory data analysis (EDA) to business intelligence (BI), web app dashboard development and machine learning (ML).
+A Data Analyst with practical experience in delivering data-driven projects, from exploratory data analysis (EDA) to business intelligence (BI), web app dashboard development and machine learning (ML).

 __Technical skills:__